wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 The notifications service is the little bell icon at the top.
 When you're signed in, it will notify you when your favourite TV shows and radio programmes are updated.
 Notifications adds 7 HTTP requests to the page, with a weight of 37KB.
 2 of these requests are scripts, and 4 are individual SVG icons.

-Clicking the icon results in another 2 requests being made, including a 47KB webfont.
+Clicking the icon results in another 2 requests being made, including a 47KB font.

 {% responsive_image path: assets/bbc-notifications.png alt: "The BBC Notifications popover" %}